missionpinball/mpf-docs/displays/slides/transitions.rst

 set a transition effect that controls what this slide transition looks like.
 You can use these transitions with the slide_player and within shows.
 You can set transitions as a property of the new slide that comes in, or as a property of the outgoing transition when the current slide is removed.
+You can also control the duration (speed) of the transition.

-Here are animated GIFs which show all the various transition options.
-Note that you can control the duration (speed) of the transition to make them move faster or slower than the examples here.
+Here's a list of all the types of transitions that MPF supports.
+Note that if you're reading the PDF or Epub version of this documentation, if you visit the documentation website (docs.missionpinball.org) then this page contains animated GIFs which show each of these transitions in action.

 none
 ----